kstine93/spacetraderClient/docs/devnotes.md

 **Necessary changes to enable CLI:**
 1. I need to store API keys differently.
 Only having one config file with one possible agent (and API key) disallows multiple players.
    1. Suggestion: What about a 'encrypted_keys.json' file with callsign as key and encrypted API token as value?
 Then, each player could be asked to pick their callsign and then provide a decrypting password.
+I like this.
+Steps include:
+         1. Adapt RegisterNewAgent to create or update this json (use cache functions)
+         2. Adapt base.py to read from this json
    2. Note: If I'm getting rid of account credentials, maybe it's time to get rid of the config file entirely and just put cache_path and API url in base.py
 2. I want to provide the option to set up a new player as well.
 The CLI should allow 'Register new agent' as an option alongside existing callsigns...